List of Kazakh khans

-Starting from the formation of the Kazakhs in the mid-15th century, the Kazakhs khans led both the unified Kazakh Khanate and later the three main Kazakh divisions.
+Starting from the formation of the Kazakhs in the mid-15th century, the Kazakhs Khans led both the unified Kazakh Khanate and later the three main Kazakh divisions.
 Khan is a title for a ruler used by nomadic and semi-nomadic groups throughout Central Asia.

 The Kazakhs were originally members of the nomadic Uzbek tribes who, under the leadership of Abu'l-Khayr Khan, migrated from the northwestern part of the Dasht-i Qipchaq south towards Transoxiana in the 1430s and 1440s and attacked parts of the Timurid Empire.
 Two tribal leaders, Kerei and Janibek, who were themselves descendants of Urus Khan and by extension Genghis Khan, decided to leave the service of Abu'l-Khayr Khan.
 Those who followed Kerei and Janibek become known as the Uzbek-Kazakhs, Kazakh being a Turkic word which roughly translates as "vagabond" or "freebooter".
 Abu'l-Khayr Khan died in 1468, and for the next three decades many of his followers began recognizing the authority of the Uzbek-Kazakh khans - Kerei, Janibek, and Kerei's son Burundyq.
 By 1500, however, a new leader known as Muhammad Shaybani Khan united many of the Uzbeks under his control and pushed further south into modern-day Uzbekistan, while the Uzbek-Kazakhs, who by this time were known simply as Kazakhs, remained in the steppe.
-The Uzbeks continued to be ruled by Muhammad Shaybani Khan and his descendants, while the Kazakhs were ruled by the descendants of Kerei and Janibek.
+The Uzbeks continued to be ruled by Muhammad Shaybani Khan and his descendants, where they underwent Karlukification and thus lost Kipchak origins in response to form the modern-day Karluk Uzbeks; while the Kazakhs were ruled by the descendants of Kerei and Janibek, and stayed Kipchak.